sjhilt/random-team-generator/README.md

 4) Randomly assigns people to a team
 5) Keeps track of a 'team' score to ensure one team isn't to loaded
 6) Keeps teams to roughly the same size so its not only one team everyone is being placed on.
+7) Keeps teams around the same score based on skills placed on the team.
-7) Prints out the information to be assigned as teams.
+8) Prints out the information to be assigned as teams.

 # Sample Output
 ```Total Number of Players: 51